 Lutheran Disaster Response brings God’s hope, healing and renewal to people whose lives have been disrupted by disasters in the United States and around the world.
 When the dust settles and the headlines change, we stay to provide ongoing assistance to those in need.

 Our congregation responds to disaster by donations of money, food, and clothing, and personal help.
 The donations and method of distribution vary according to the disaster.
-In the past, we have responded to the Hurricqnes Irma, Harvey, Maria, and several other natural disasters..
+In the past, we have responded to the Hurricanes Irma, Harvey, Maria, Michael and several other natural disasters..
 Continuing contributions can be made to the ELCA Disaster Relief Fund.

 Our church helps refugees and legal immigrants, children, youth and familes, the frail and elderl, and homeless through support of Lutheran Services of Florida.
 LSF is the social ministry arm of Lutheran churches in Florida.
 Since 1982, LSF has helped over 800,000 people and currently operates over 60 programs throughout Florida.Click HERE to learn more about LSF.